Xunnamius/black-flag/packages/extensions/README.md

-BFE takes the "YOLO" approach by exporting several functions that build on top of Black Flag's feature set without worrying too much about maintaining 1:1 parity with the vanilla yargs's API.
+BFE takes the "YOLO" approach by exporting several functions that build on top of Black Flag's feature set without worrying too much about maintaining 1:1 parity with the vanilla Yargs's API.
 This way, one can opt-in to a more opinionated but (in my opinion) cleaner, more consistent, and more intuitive developer experience.